loopinf/GSPHAR/analysis/custom_loss_functions_for_volatility_jumps.md

    - For production systems, consider ensemble approaches that combine models trained with different loss functions
    - Implement adaptive loss functions that adjust their behavior based on market conditions
    - Consider a staged training approach: start with custom loss functions and gradually transition to standard MSE
+   - Use the `compare_all_models.py` script to generate comprehensive visualizations that compare all models for each market index

 5. **Further Research**:
    - Investigate market-specific loss functions tailored to the characteristics of each index